In partnership w/ UW World Series and One Coast Collaboration

 A series of five free, public readings of representative plays from seminal Seattle theatres of the past.
 As part of the School of Drama’s 75th Anniversary, we’ll be celebrating the Seattle theatre community of which we’re an integral part.
 The reading series will pay tribute to inspiring companies no longer up and running: Alice B. Theatre, Bathhouse Theatre, Empty Space Theatre, Northwest Asian American Theatre, and the Seattle Group Theatre.

-The second evening in the series features Seattle Group Theatre and a reading of Sizwe Banzi Is Dead by Athol Fugard.
-Former artistic director Timothy Bond will be in attendance.
+The final evening in the series features the Empty Space Theatre with a reading of Wallace Shawn's Aunt Dan & Lemon, directed by M. Burke Walker.
 A reception will follow the reading.

 COMPLETE SERIES DATES